thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 Let's consider each of these types of actions separately.

-##### Navigate to new dashboard state
+#### Navigate to new dashboard state

 States are so-called levels that allow you to navigate between different devices, assets, and widget objects to see the information you need in more detail.
 When choosing the _Navigate to new dashboard state_ action type, you will be transferred to the previously created state of your choice.

 We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard, as well as completed the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.

-- As an example for this manual, choose "[Widget header button](#widget-header-button)" action source;
+- As an example for this manual, select "[Widget header button](#widget-header-button)" action source;
-- Input a name for the action and choose an icon that will represent a button.
+- Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed;
-- Choose a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
+- Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
 - After choosing an action type, the drop-down menu "Target dashboard state" appears.
 Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;
 - When the desired state has been selected, click the "Add" button at the bottom of the "Add action" window;
 - Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save", and then click "Apply" to save the widget settings.